STIR/SHAKEN verification service

 How the verification process works

 The terminating service provider uses the Identity header and digital signature provided by the originating service provider in the authentication process.
 (For more detailed information about this process, see our whitepaper on the STIR/SHAKEN authentication service.)
 When the terminating service provider receives a signed call with an in-band Identity token, it is sent to the verification service in a verification request.
-Alternatively, the service provider may receive encrypted tokens out-of-band in a Call Placement Service.
+Alternatively, the service provider may receive tokens out-of-band from a Call Placement Service.

 Review Identity header format and contents